 Some patterns of abuse cannot be detected without access to the request that is made to the target.
 This means that only the gateway or target are in a position to identify abuse.
 A gateway MAY send signals toward the relay to provide feedback about specific requests.
-A relay that acts on this feedback could - either inadvertently or by design - lead to clients being deanonymized.
+For example, a gateway could respond differently to requests it cannot decapsulate, as mentioned in Section 5.2.
+A relay that acts on this feedback could - either inadvertently or by design - lead to client deanonymization.

-7.2.2.
+6.2.2.
 Denial of Service

-As there are privacy benefits from having a large rate of requests forwarded by the same relay (see Section 7.2.3), servers that operate the Oblivious Gateway Resource might need an arrangement with Oblivious Relay Resources.
+As there are privacy benefits from having a large rate of requests forwarded by the same relay (see Section 6.2.3), servers that operate the Oblivious Gateway Resource might need an arrangement with Oblivious Relay Resources.
 This arrangement might be necessary to prevent having the large volume of requests being classified as an attack by the server.